 Author(s) Type of TP Method(s) and models applied Conclusions Klanšek and Pšunder, 2010 Non-linear TP - when expenses are nonlinear in relation to the unit of the transported good.
 Authors have applied three methods (models) for solving such problems.
 Applied methods are based on the branch methods (global optimization).
-Authors have applied three methods provided correct and similar re relatively shorter period than p methods.
-Babazadeh et al., 2011 Combination of the TP and routing problem, with the objective function: minimization of the travel time.
+All three applied methods have provided correct and similar results in relatively shorter period than previous methods.
+Babazadeh et al. , 2011 Combination of the TP and routing problem, with the objective function: minimization of the travel time.
 Metaheuristic method based on the particle swarm optimization (PSO) with comparison with the ant colony optimization (ACO) model.
 Authors proved that PSO method is more successful in terms of time/effort needed for structuring the model and results presentation.
 Hussain and Kumar, 2012 Fuzzy TP - case of undetermined or uncertain sources and sinks.
-Authors applied methods known as intuited zero method, by which they have sized the area of feasible solutions.
-Method was proven successful for simple problems, while for problems of more complexed nature it has to be modified and verified.
-Klanšek, 2014 Non-linear mixed- integer discrete TP.
+Authors applied methods known as intuited zero method, by which they have sized the area of feasible solutions. cimple problems, while for problems Klanšek, 2014 Non-linear mixed- integer discrete TP.
 Author compared three known methods for solving mixed-integer nonlinear programming (MINLP) - i.e. branch and reduce method, branch and cut method, combination of the global and local search strategies All three applied methods have provided satisfactory results and in acceptable time.
 In terms of their comparison author stated that none of them have showed significant advantage.
 Bai and Yao, 2014 TP in crisis situations with dynamic constraints.
 Mathematical model with associated variables by which the dynamic constraints are controlled.
-Suggested model is still theoretical a has to be verified.
-Guo et al., 2015 TP with unknown costs and sources.
+Suggested model is still theoretical and Guo et al. , 2015 TP with unknown costs and sources.
 Iterative method of inclusion of objective function values and intervals of constraints.
 Applied method has transferred the problem into a scenarios of original TP.
 Damcı-Kurt et al., 2015 TP with constrained source capacities with optional sources to supply.
 Mixed-integer nonlinear programming.
-Method is applicable for addressed TP and it is still to be verified. de França Aguiar et al. , 2015 Original form of the TP.
+Method is applicable for addressed TP and it is still to be verified. de França Aguiar et al., 2015 Original form of the TP.
 Authors suggested a new method of maximal offer and minimal expenses, with the belonging optimization algorithm.
 Method has been proven as an improvement in term of simplification of the calculation and for gaining the initial result.
 In further work authors are developing software based on the suggested algorithm.